• Skip to primary navigation

 • If you are using a cake pop maker, follow the manufacturer’s directions.
 Alternatively, you can bake this batter in a waffle maker.
 It won’t be an aebleskiver, but it will be delicious.

-• Serve aebleskiver with powdered sugar and raspberry sauce.
+• Serve aebleskiver with powdered sugar and jam.

 Notes